MosheLevy20/BlackHoleRayTracer/README.md

 To generate images there is a four step process:
 * Calculate the Christoffel symbols from the metric
 * Initialize the light ray positions and momenta (i.e. directions), with one for each pixel in the camera
-* Using the Christoffel symbols previously calculates, integrate the geodesic equation to find the path that each light ray takes
+* Using the Christoffel symbols previously calculated, integrate the geodesic equation to find the path that each light ray takes
 * Determine which light rays intersect with the accretion disk, and color the corresponding pixel in the ouput image accordingly